November 21, 2024

 Tim Tams, the biscuit

-Tim Tam the biscuit was not ready for consumers until 1963.
+The edible type of Tim Tams were not ready for consumers until 1963.

 While the new product would be very similar to the Penguin, Norris had finally succeeded in altering the recipe, to make it distinctive.
 The Arnott’s version would have lighter biscuits, and more chocolate, including chocolate flavoured cream for the filling.